MARA Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Marathon Digital Holdings, Inc. (f/k/a Marathon Patent Group, Inc.) Investors of Class Action and Encourages Shareholders to Contact the Firm

-NEW YORK, Dec.
-23, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Marathon Digital Holdings, Inc. (f/k/a Marathon Patent Group, Inc.) (“Marathon” or the “Company”) ( MARA) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Marathon securities between October 13, 2020, and November 15, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/mara.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Marathon Digital Holdings, Inc. (f/k/a Marathon Patent Group, Inc.) (“Marathon” or the “Company”) (NASDAQ: MARA) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Marathon securities between October 13, 2020, and November 15, 2021, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fmara.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934 (the "Exchange Act").